-This is where forum software comes into play.
-Forum software can be particularly useful because it allows your customers to interact with each other in a smaller circle than they could via social media.
+Online communities are particularly beneficial for businesses because they allow customers to interact with each other in a smaller circle than they could via social media, which increases engagement and brand affinity.

 For instance, let's say one of your customers has a very unique problem with your product or service, and posts about it on your forum.
-That post is much easier to find on your business' forum than in the Twittersphere, where millions of users are talking about a million different things.
+That post is much easier to find than it would be on social media, where millions of users are talking about a million different things.

 Even better, maybe another forum user has faced that same problem and can answer their question before your service reps even see it.